BLOG

 Zheng Gu Shui is a 500-year-old topical Chinese herbal analgesic liniment that is also known as “rectify bone liquid” or “royal bone water”.
 The formulation of Zheng Gu Shui that we use at HAVEN Acupuncture & Chinese Medicine is called Evil Bone Water.
 Evil Bone Water is a hand-crafted version of Zheng Gu Shui that is made by master herbalist Saint Apothecary in the USA using only ethically sourced, imperial grade ingredients.
 The term “evil bone” refers to any bone pathology like arthritis, sprains, and broken bones.

 Evil Bone Water penetrates down to the bone level.
 From a Chinese medicine perspective, it disperses blood, fluid, and energy blockages to facilitate healing.
-It increases circulation, decreases inflammation, eases pain, strengthens connective tissues, speeds bone regrowth, and shortens injury recovery time.
+Additionally, it increases circulation, decreases inflammation, eases pain, strengthens connective tissues, speeds bone regrowth, and shortens injury recovery time.

 How can it help you?
 Here’s a list of common uses: